Obviously microgreens placed under a light source grow more vigorous than without light.

 Location & Light Differences

 This test is far from scientific.
-That said, comparing grow rates, leaf development, and total mass of microgreen growth between the two light systems still should make some conclusive results.
+That said, comparing grow rates, leaf development, and total mass of microgreen growth between the two light systems should still make some conclusive results.

-Such as, are inexpensive grow lights worth the small investment; and, can microgreens be grown in a naturally dark room with Amconsure LED grow lights?
-The LED shop lights have produced trays and trays of microgreens, I know they work.
+Such as are inexpensive grow lights worth the small investment, and can microgreens be grown in a naturally dark room with Amconsure LED grow lights?
+The LED shop lights have produced trays and trays of microgreens; I know they work.

 But maybe the LED grow lights are that much better.